Syssos/Go_Shell/README.md

 ```
 git clone https://github.com/Syssos/Go_Shell.git
 ```
 Once the repository is cloned cd into it.

+When inside of the Go_Shell directory we should be able to install and build the program with no issues.
 ```
 cd Go_Shell
 ```
-When inside of the Go_Shell directory we should be able to install and build the program with no issues thanks to the help of [travis](#travis).
+Thanks to the help of [travis](#travis) we should see that the package is in working condition.

+Installing the shell will cause ```go get``` to grab any accociated packages and install them in the ```$GOPATH/src``` folder.

 ```
 go install .
 ```

-This will place a bin file in "$PATH/bin" called "Go_Shell", if the module name was used above.
+This will place a compiled binary file in "$PATH/bin" called "Go_Shell".
 Running this command will give you the Go Shell.

-For me that location is
+For me that looks something like
 ```
 ~/go/bin/Go_Shell
 ```
-Alternativly you can install the "cmds" package with ``` go get ``` and create a script that utilizes the cmds, and filelog packages much like [main.go](https://github.com/Syssos/Go_Shell/blob/main/main.go) does.
+Alternativly you can install the "cmds" package with go get and create a script that utilizes the cmds, and filelog packages much like [main.go](https://github.com/Syssos/Go_Shell/blob/main/main.go) does.

 ## Usage
 <p align="center">